sunsided/autobattler/README.md

 - [x] Regular minimax.
 - [x] Minimax with multiple turns per party.
+- [ ] Implement Iterative Deepening.
-- [ ] Add Alpha-Beta pruning to the mix.
+- [ ] Implement Alpha-Beta pruning.

 ## Example outcome

 The following is an example of how it may unfold.

-The hero party, consisting of _Harubs_, as well as the enemy party, consisting of _Denah_ and _Peoul_.
+We see the hero party, consisting of _Harubs_, as well as the enemy party, consisting of _Denah_ and _Peoul_.
 _Denah_ deals only 5 damage with their stick, but _Peoul_ deals 20 with their fists, which will take _Harubs_ out in one hit.
-Regardless of _Peoul_ being the third one to move, the only viable option is for _Heoul_ to attack _Peoul_ first to ensure they can never make a move to begin with.
+Regardless of _Peoul_ being the third one to move, the only viable option is for _Harubs_ to attack _Peoul_ first to ensure they can never make a move to begin with.

 That is indeed what happens: